bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 2. Click `Service Accounts`, then Cick `New Service Account`.

 3. Select the `GatewayConfig.Publish` permission for the Service Account and click `Share`.
 A new credential will be created - make a note of the `ID` and `Secret`.

+> NOTE: Make sure to save the generated Client ID and Secret.

 The following list describes the permissions: